Preparing for your appointmentBy Mayo Clinic Staff

-If you have a pattern of difficult relationships or personality traits that seem common to borderline personality disorder, call your doctor.
+You may start by seeing your primary care doctor.
 After an initial appointment, your doctor may refer you to a mental health provider, such as a psychologist or psychiatrist.
 Here's some information to help you prepare for your appointment.

 What you can do

-- Write down any symptoms you or people close to you have noticed, and for how long.
+- Any symptoms you or people close to you have noticed, and for how long

 - What treatments are most likely to be effective for me?